isomerpages/enterprisesg-switch/index.md

       title: Meet your Top 60 startups
       subtitle: SLINGSHOT 2025
       id: infopic
-      description: Learn more about the Top 60 startups, selected from over 6,800 global applications, that competed for the grand prize at last year's SLINGSHOT finals!
+      description: Learn more about the Top 60 startups selected from over 6,800 global applications who will be pitching at the finals from 29–31 October!
       button: Learn more
       url: /slingshot/2025-edition/
-      image: /images/2024/2024_slingshot_Top_50_web.jpg
+      image: /images/homepage images/8.png
       alt: Pitching at SLINGSHOT
   - infopic:
       title: Make the right connections
       subtitle: Trade Floor & Exhibitions
       id: infopic
-      description: SWITCH 2025 featured over 400 global exhibitors at our Trade Floor.
+      description: Connect with over 400 global exhibitors at SWITCH Trade Floor.
         Discover breakthrough solutions, forge partnerships, and scale your business.
       button: Learn More